When can I ask for an abuse prevention order?

 - The parent of your child, even if you were never married, or

-- Someone who you are or have been in a serious dating relationship with
+- Someone who you are or have been in a serious dating or engagement relationship with

-and you’re suffering from abuse because your abuser has:
+and you’re suffering from abuse because the person using abuse has:

 - Harmed or attempted to harm you physically